I Know It's Fiction. Shut Up.

 [5] I exaggerate, but not by frickin' much.

 I think we’re heading into Infinity War: Part Deux.
-It’s giving that same slow-burn, tension-building setup, and we’re doing what we always do: overanalyzing and refreshing TikTok for leaks.
+It’s giving that same slow-burn, tension-building setup, and we’re doing what we always do: overanalyzing spoilers and constantly refreshing TikTok for leaks.

 [6] In my defense, they started it.
 It’s fine.
 I’m fine.